 It wouldn't be a Halloween movie list without at least one nod to Stephen King.

-The whole prom scene is magnificent rom start to finish and the 70's vibes are cool.
+The whole prom scene is magnificent rom start to finish.

 11. The Witches of Eastwick, 1987